-New River CTC To Hold Registration Events - WOAY.TV - The Official Online Home of WOAY Television
+New River CTC To Hold Registration Events

 comments

-Rebecca Fernandez joined Newswatch as a Reporter and Weekend Anchor in February, and has come all the way from Florida to pursue her on-air career in Southern West Virginia!
+Rebecca Fernandez joined Newswatch as a Reporter in February, and was quickly promoted to Weekend Anchor, and has come all the way from Florida to pursue her on-air career in Southern West Virginia!
 Read More